Damocles (video game): Development and release

 Damocles was released on the Atari ST and Amiga platforms in 1990.
 Development on the game started as early as 1987.
-Commodore 64 and ZX Spectrum versions were originally in development but eventually cancelled as a consequence of the declining 8-bit market.
+Commodore 64 and ZX Spectrum versions were originally in development, but eventually cancelled as a consequence of the declining 8-bit market.
 Unlike Mercenary, Damocles represented the game environment using filled polygon graphics, allowing a both more realistic and colourful world.
-An improved, fully texture mapped IBM PC version was in an advanced stage of development and scheduled for release in 1995, but was ultimately cancelled by Psygnosis.

 Reception

 Judith Kilbury-Cobb for Info said: "I would like to see more in the way of sound effects, but I still enjoyed this one a whole lot".

 John S Davison for Page 6 said: "For me Damocles has everything – top notch presentation, excitement, depth, lots of humor, addictiveness...
 I could go on forever!"

-Eugene Lacey for Commodore User described "Amiga gaming at its very best."
+Eugene Lacey for Commodore User described "Amiga gaming at its very best".

 Eugene Lacey for ACE said that "Damocles has everything – the thrill of discovery, the fun of exploration, a totally believable world, a tough challenge, and even the odd bit of blasting".

 Amiga Format wrote: "Whether or not you like 3D space adventures, Damocles is an experience not to be missed".

-Zzap! claimed the game is "a superlatively polished, amazingly large and challenging adventure brought to life through amazing 3-D 16-bit graphics".
+Zzap! said the game is "a superlatively polished, amazingly large and challenging adventure brought to life through amazing 3-D 16-bit graphics".

 Brian Nesbitt for Computer and Video Games concluded: "Fluid solid 3D graphics generate a wholly believable environment which is a joy to explore, and the unique feeling of being there is exemplary".

-Robin Hogg for The Games Machine said "Welcome back Mercenary, you've been away for far too long".
+Robin Hogg for The Games Machine gave a positive review for the game, saying "Welcome back Mercenary, you've been away for far too long".

 Neil Jackson for ST Format stated that "Damocles keeps pulling you back to the screen, no matter how much you want to go to bed".